 Later on we noticed that the companies usually have email addresses with the same domain.
 It did not happen at all, that employees of a company had email addresses with different domains.
 So we deleted the whole email address model and all records in the database.
 And we created a new attribute for the

 domain (of type string).
 So now we only check the domain (and tld) of the email and can see if it's whitelisted.

 Simple example?
 True.
 But image what that picture could look like if we just added a

 domain attribute without deleting the

 EmailAddress and the association.
 People wouldn't know what they were supposed to use, or which would precede the other.

 So cleaning up makes sense.
 With that in mind, look through your code base.
 What old entities, things or concepts should you rework, delete or improve on?

 PS: Another thing you should clean up?
-Your mom would probably say “your room”.
-But what about your OAuth authorizations for apps you tried out but don’t use anymore?
+Your mom would probably say "your room".
+But what about your OAuth authorisations for apps you tried out but don't use anymore?
 Have a look at Twitter, Github and other providers you might have used earlier.
 Some people use this thing called Facebook, I hear.
 Perhaps you used it to log into things?